 8. The international community faces many ongoing, new, and emerging challenges that could hinder achievement of the 2030 Agenda, therefore multilateral action is required to continue address these global risks, which are closely linked to the areas of extreme poverty, underdevelopment, climate change, economic inequality, and many more.

 9. Moreover, any resources to finance development must be aligned with national priorities and development strategies and policies of the countries taking into consideration different realities and contexts.

-24. The structural reform of the international financial system and the relevant institutions is urgently needed to avoid recurrence of crises that could have severe negative impacts on the economies of the developing countries.
+23. The review of global economic governance and the reform of the international financial system and the relevant institutions is needed to avoid recurrence of crises that could have severe negative impacts on the economies of the developing countries.
 Moreover, there is a need to make the international financial system and the relevant institutions more responsive to the needs and concerns of developing countries including broadening and strengthening the participation in the global economic governance and the international economic decision-making.

 I thank you